raspberrypilearning/whoopi-cushion/worksheet.md

 1. You now have a “cushion” made of two plates.
 You can tape the plates together, or you might choose to use bulldog or paper clips so that you can test that your cushion works correctly and easily debug any hardware problems.

-## Connect the Whoop-Pi cushion to the Pi
+## Connect the Whoopi cushion to the Pi

 1. Plug one header lead (it doesn’t matter which) onto a ground (GND) pin on the Pi: